Chapter 10:

 Part 4

-From wall to wall, discarded scraps of paper, documents in cardboard bins, old CDs, books, and hard drives littered Aran’s motel room!
+From wall to wall, discarded scraps of paper, documents in cardboard bins, old CDs, books, and hard drives, Aran’s motel room was a dump!
 “Ehem!
 Welcome to my base of operations for the time being!”
 He said, brimming with enthusiasm!

-“Time being?
-Where are you from exactly?”
-Suspicious as always, Nicolaus scanned the room.
-His eyes glanced over the single bed and bathroom of the dingy motel, not bothering him much.
-Peering out from behind the blinds, Nicolaus witnessed what was likely a drug deal in the parking lot, and a mangy dog chasing the men off; that did bother him!
+Nicolaus’s eyes glanced over the dingy room’s single bed and bathroom, not bothering him much.
+Peering out from behind the blinds, he witnessed what was likely a drug deal in the parking lot, and a mangy dog chasing the men off; that did bother him!
 (This place…I’m flying out of here as soon as I get a chance!)
+Suspicious as always, Nicolaus decided to ask Aran about himself.
+“Time being, huh?
+Where are you from?”

 “Hahaha!”
 Aran pulled open his trench coat, flaring out the back as if a sudden gust of wind blasted him!
 “I’ve never known a place one would call ‘home’ aside from that excellently kept van you see outside!”
 There was in fact, a well detailed dark green van situated in the lot facing the motel room.
 “I was raised and taught by my grandfather in that exact vehicle since I was 5 years old!”
-He said, with a flourish and snap of his fingers!
+He said, with a flourish and snap!

 (I swear, this kid’s so far up his own ass.)
 All of Aran’s theatrics irritated Nicolaus, but again he stifled any exasperated retorts.
 “So, what was the emergency, again?”